 Could the future of yacht design actually lie in the past?
 That’s the idea behind the 75m superyacht concept Steamring, which takes inspiration from the world of steampunk.

-Desing duo Baran Akalin and Doğa Naz Cebeci are certainly not afraid to think outside of the box, as these head-turning renderings confirm.
+Desing duo Baran Akalin and Doğa Naz Cebeci are certainly not afraid to think outside of the box, as these head-turning renderings confirm (see below).

 Cebeci’s interior is every bit as striking as Akalin’s exterior.
 The star of the show is an indoor pool flanked by swinging chaise longues suspended from the ceiling.